-Advantage Home Care does not merely place a caregiver with a client and then move on to the next placement.
-We provide care overseen by a licensed nurse care manager, who draws up a plan of recommended care and matches the client with a skilled, companionable care provider.
+Advantage Home Care provides care overseen by a licensed nurse care manager, who draws up a plan of recommended care and matches the client with a skilled, companionable care provider.

 She checks in regularly with both client and caregiver to ensure that the client’s needs are being met in a safe and caring environment.
 She communicates with other care providers to ensure that everyone has the support and information they need, to make certain that Advantage’s caregiver is trained to support your client’s care regimen, and to note any changes that need to be made to the plan.

 This additional oversight put Advantage in a position to catch changes in the individual’s condition that might otherwise slip past a typical care provider’s notice, either because of lack of training or lack of time.

 And because advantage Home Care offers both companion care and CNA care, when the nurse care manager determines that the care plan needs to be adjusted or upgraded, changes can be made without the individual having to switch to a new agency.